Dubai property market 2025

 Developers are responding to price sensitivity by reducing unit sizes while maintaining price points.
 Buyers are purchasing smaller apartments for the same money—a phenomenon mirroring consumer goods "shrinkflation."
 The AED 2 million price threshold has emerged as a critical psychological barrier for apartment sales.

-1. Overall residential prices increased 20-22% in 2024
+1. Overall residential prices increased 20-22% annually

-2. Apartment prices rose 11.62% annually in 2024
+2. Apartment prices rose 11.62% annually

 3. Average apartment cost: $408,000 (approximately AED 1.5 million)